 Hsieh died in 1999, but his vision for Monterey Park was fully realized.
 From 1970 through 1990, Monterey Park’s total population had grown about 24 percent and its Asian population had quadrupled.
 The 1990 Census reported the city to be 57 percent Asian, making it the first U.S. city with a majority Asian population.
 However, as Monterey Park became increasingly crowded and local politics more contentious, Chinese newcomers turned to finding homes in neighboring Alhambra, Rosemead, San Gabriel, Montebello, East and South San Gabriel, Temple City, Hacienda Heights, Rowland Heights and Walnut.
 Wealthier Chinese purchased homes in San Marino, Arcadia, South Pasadena and Bradbury.

-Today, according to 2021 Census estimates, the Asian population makes up about 30 percent of the population of the San Gabriel Valley, up from 2 percent in 1970.
-There are now 12 cities and unincorporated communities in the San Gabriel Valley with majority Asian populations*.
-San Marino's Asian population itself, according to 2021 Census estimates, was reported to be almost 67 percent.
-Of the 49 U.S. cities and communities with Asian majority populations found in the United States, these San Gabriel Valley communities make up the largest concentration in any U.S. county.
+Today, according to 2022 Census estimates, the Asian population makes up about 34 percent of the population of the San Gabriel Valley, up from 2 percent in 1970.
+There are now 11 cities and one unincorporated community in the San Gabriel Valley with a majority Asian population.* San Marino's Asian population itself was reported to be at almost 69 percent.
+These communities make up the largest population concentration of Asian communities in any U.S. county.

 Listen to a 1990 oral interview with Fred Hsieh by the Monterey Park Historical Heritage Commission in the collection of the Monterey Park Bruggemeyer Library.